studiosnabeel/My-Portfolio/README.md

 # PortFolio

-**Portfolio** is a fully Responsive mobile first website created with HTML5 CSS3 and JavaScript.
-This web application has a Hero section, Work section showcasing some of my Projects that I have worked on using different web technologies, About Section,Skill section and Contact Section to get in touch with me.
+**My-portfolio**  is a mobile-first website.
+It is fully responsive and created using HTML5, CSS3, and JavaScript.
+Its purpose is to provide information about Nabeel Akbar, a full-stack developer.
+The site features a Hero section, a Work section showcasing some of his most notable projects completed using various web technologies, an About section, a Skill section, and a Contact section.
+The overall design and functionality of the site prioritize ease-of-use and accessibility across all devices.
+Visitors can quickly and easily find information about Nabeel's experience, skills, and past projects.
+For any inquiries or to get in touch, the Contact section provides multiple methods of communication.
+Thank you for visiting.
+Please do not hesitate to reach out with any feedback.

 ## Built With